rveltz/Tractography.jl/docs/src/fcup.md

             )
 ```

-Just for fun, we plot the FODF of the model.
+Just for fun, we plot the FODs of the model.

 ```@example FCUP
 using CairoMakie